Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Introduction

 \subsection{Overview}

-Six road surface condition classes (severe snow, snow, wet, dry, poor visibility, and obstructed) are predicted from camera images and weather data using supervised ML models.
-Figure \ref{fig:general_model_flow} shows the general flow of the modeling process: a Surface Condition Model that predicts weather-related classes using a CNN model and a downstream RF model, and an Obstruction Detection Model that uses a CNN.
-Section \ref{data} discusses the datasets used in this work, including a hand-labeled image dataset and High-Resolution Rapid Refresh (HRRR) weather forecast data.
-Section \ref{methods} includes details on training and selecting ML models.
-Model performance and generalizability are discussed in Section \ref{results}.
-The terms ``prediction” and ``predict” are used to refer to a model's classification output.
-A primary focus of this work is to understand how the model performs on unseen camera sites, referred to as ``generalizability”.
+In this work, six road surface condition classes (severe snow, snow, wet, dry, poor visibility, and obstructed) are detected from camera images and weather data using supervised ML models.
+As shown in Figure \ref{fig:general_model_flow_alt}, the workflow consists of a Surface Condition Model, which predicts weather-related classes using a CNN followed by an RF, and an Obstruction Detection Model using a CNN.
+Section \ref{data} describes the hand-labeled image dataset and HRRR weather forecast data, and Section \ref{methods} outlines model training and selection.
+Section \ref{results} evaluates model performance, with particular attention to performance on unseen camera sites, referred to as ``generalizability”.
 Generalizability is critical for meeting operational needs that involve deploying the road surface classification models on thousands of cameras across NYS.